Common Name: sandbar willow

 Width: 5 to 10 ft

 A common use for Salix interior is erosion control.
-It may be used in stream bank and lake shore restoration projects, and is well suited to growth in areas with a high water table.
+It may be used in stream bank and lakeshore restoration projects and is well suited to growing in areas with a high water table.
 Once it is planted, little to no care is required.